The Writing Center

 We're located on the 3rd floor of Snowden Library in the Academic Resource Center.

-We begin holding regular hours the second week of each semester, beginning Sunday.
+We begin holding regular hours during the first week of each semester, beginning Monday evening at 7 PM.
 No appointment necessary; just drop in.

 Writing Center Hours

 See the designated table near the staircase on the first floor of Snowden Library.
 A tutor is available Sundays from 2-4 PM (Rebecca) and Thursdays from 7-9 PM (Alex).
 No appointment necessary.

 The writing tutors who have regular shifts in the Writing Center are generalist tutors and can help in some way with any kind of paper.
 The "by appointment only" writing tutors are subject-specific tutors and do not hold regular hours in the Writing Center; simply email them for an appointment at your convenience.
 Mrs. Wheeler is also available by appointment.

 - Sunday: 2-4 PM at satellite location; 7-10 PM at main location